ElisaLegnani/PhotorealisticRendering/docs/scene.md

 This is a guide to write a .TXT file with the instructions of the scene you want to render.

 In the [`examples/render`](https://github.com/ElisaLegnani/PhotorealisticRendering/tree/master/examples/render) directory, there are some examples to look for inspirations.
+[Here](https://elisalegnani.github.io/PhotorealisticRendering/html/explore.md) you can have a look to the corrispective results.

 🔗 If you desire further information on the meaning of the scene elements and their parameters, look at full descriptions in the [complete documentation](https://elisalegnani.github.io/PhotorealisticRendering/html/index.html).